 What's more, you'll still be able to use Everyday Rewards too, provided you're registered to that scheme and are eligible for that month.

 Apple Pay is a 'digital wallet' so you can do essentially anything you could with a standard credit or debit card.
-Just like using a standard card, bear in mind that there may be processing fees and overseas charges from The Co-operative Bank if you use your card abroad.
+Just like using a standard card, bear in mind that there may be processing fees and overseas charges from The Co-operative Bank if you use your card outside the UK.

 If your card is lost or stolen please call us immediately on +44(0)345 600 6000 (call charges) and we can prevent any further use of your card.
 If the physical card has been reported lost or stolen this will prevent any use of the card with Apple Pay.
 When you call we can arrange for a replacement card to be sent out to you and this will automatically update in the wallet the next working day.